Devoted to the Care, Health and Training of Dogs and Cats

 What is NOT Covered by Pet Health Insurance?

 You need to know that no pet insurance policy will cover pre-existing conditions.
 This is a really big motivator to get health insurance for your pet now, before they are diagnosed with anything.
-Also, most policies don’t cover wellness care either – the regular annual vet exams and regular vaccines.

 What to Look for When Buying Pet Insurance

 You should choose a policy that allows you to use any vet.
 Pet health insurance differs from people health insurance in that you usually pay the vet directly, then get reimbursed.
 You should also look for a policy that will reimburse you for the actual vet bill – not some sort of benefit schedule of what they estimate things to cost.
-And make sure their claims process is easy.
-Look for companies that will let you process your claim online or with an app.
-Physical forms can be time consuming and delay your reimbursement.

 How Do You Choose a Pet Insurance Company?